JAtula/vault-demo/README.md

           mountPath: /etc/vault
 ```

-So I fetch the secrets to a json dump, parse it to an environment variable file that I then source in the Dockerfile:
+So I fetch the secrets to a JSON dump, parse it to an environment variable file that I then source in the Dockerfile:

 ```
 FROM golang:1.11.5-alpine